roelfjan/object-fit-cover/README.md

 ### 2. Include [Picturefill](https://github.com/scottjehl/picturefill/)
 This is a polyfill for supporting `srcset` and the `picture` element.
 Include it preferably async, [to avoid making it renderblocking](https://developers.google.com/speed/docs/insights/BlockingJS).
-Note: if you don't need picturefill, don't include it but set `window.picturefill = {}` to make this lib work.

 ```html
 <script src="picturefill.min.js" async></script>
 ```
+Note: if you don't need picturefill, set `window.picturefill = {}` to make this polyfill work.

 ### 3. Include your images & CSS
 [See the examples]()